fleetdm/fleet/docs/Using Fleet/Puppet-module.md

 ## Setup

-To setup the Puppet module, we will do the following steps:
+To set up the Puppet module, we will do the following steps:

 1. Install the Puppet module
 2. Configure Puppet to talk to Fleet using Hiera